Apteco/ExampleFrontEndTask/README.md

 - Read the scenario, main user story and extension stories below.
 - Create a single webpage application to fulfil the requirements of the main story plus **at least one** of the extension stories (they aren't listed in priority order - you can choose which one(s) you want to tackle).
 - Create a git repository on a public host (such as GitHub) and **continuously** commit your code as you work towards your solution.
-- Create a project **README.md** where you'll put your project description, notes, assumptions etc...
+- Create a project **README.md** where you'll put your project description, implementation notes, problems, assumptions etc...
 - Include basic instructions on how to build and run your application in the README file.
 - Design the front end as you see fit.
+- If you have questions then please feel free to get in touch.
+We can't promise to respond immediately night or day, but we'll aim to get back to you as soon as we can.
 - When you're finished, send over a link to the repo and links to other relevant resources (if any).
 - Feel free to also include any feedback on the task itself!